 The NSW Government is continuing to work with the transport industry to ensure uninterrupted movement of goods and other materials across state borders.
-NSW has not imposed any statebased restrictions on the movement of waste.
+NSW has not imposed any statebased restrictions on the movement of waste, due to it being an essential service.

-To slow the spread of COVID-19, the Queensland Government has tightened restrictions on entry into Queensland.
+To slow the spread of COVID-19, various state governments have restricted entry.
 These restrictions provide for the continuation of essential goods and services.
-Transporters can apply for an entry pass into
+Transporters can apply for an entry pass into: